St. George's Cathedral, Georgetown

 St. George's Cathedral is an Anglican cathedral in Georgetown, Guyana.
-The wooden church reaches a height of 43.5 m.
+The church is of Gothic Revival timber construction and reaches a height of 43.5 m.
 It is the seat of the Bishop of Guyana.

 St. George's was designed by Sir Arthur Blomfield and opened on 24 August 1892.
 The building was completed in 1899.
 It is located on Church Street in Georgetown and has been designated a national monument.